LorittaBot/DiscordInteraKTions/README.md

 //
 // Don't forget that your Web Server should be accessible from the outside world!
 // If you are doing this for tests & stuff, you can use ngrok or a SSH Reverse Tunnel
-//
-// Currently you still need to register the commands manually on Discord via curl
 ```